Workflows: The syspilot Process¶

 Reviews what changed in the codebase

-Output: Updated copilot-instructions.md (or confirmation that no update is needed)
+Output: Updated documentation (or confirmation that no update is needed)

-Key principle: Memory is the last step because it captures the result of the full change cycle, not intermediate states.
+Key principle: Documentation is the last step because it captures the result of the full change cycle, not intermediate states.

 The Quality Workflow¶